Coast Guard aircrew investigates plane crash near Port Orford, Ore.

-A plane wreckage is strewn across a beach near the Elk River, north of Port Orford, Ore., Jan.
+A plane wreckage is strewn across a beach near the Elf River, north of Port Orford, Ore., Jan.
 13, 2017.

 In a radio conversation overheard by a Coast Guard Sector North Bend helicopter crew, the 80-year-old male pilot reported to Federal Aviation Administration Seattle personnel that he had lost vision in his right eye and signaling an emergency code prior to crashing on the beach.